cszczepaniak/raytracer_challenge/README.md

 # The Raytracer Challenge
 This repo is me following along with [MrJakob's youtube series](https://youtube.com/playlist?list=PLy68GuC77sUTyOUvDhVboQoOlHoa4XrSO) where he walks through [The Raytracer Challenge](http://raytracerchallenge.com/).
-I am also very new to Rust, so I'm learning the language as I go.
+I am also new to Rust, so I'm learning the language as I go.

 ## Running the Raytracer
 To run any of the binaries, execute `cargo run --release --binary {binary name}`.
 You can find the available binaries in the `src/bin/` directory.